Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Simulation Results

 \subsection{UAV Trajectory Analysis}

 The schematic of the UAV trajectory under the spatial distribution of the BS, users, and target is shown in Fig.~\ref{fig:Trajectory}.
-Initially, the location of UAV is $(0 \ \text{m}, 300 \ \text{m}, 40 \ \text{m})$.
-To efficiently perform the communication and sensing tasks, the UAV flies toward the clustered region of the users, target and BS, and then hovers at its final location.
-Moreover, to validate the robustness of the proposed algorithm, we conduct a repeated simulation with the initial location of the UAV set to $(300 \ \text{m}, 0 \ \text{m}, 40 \ \text{m})$.
-The final hovering location is similar to that of the first simulation, further confirming the consistency and stability of the GDMDDPG algorithm.
+Specifically, the initial location of the UAV is $(0 \ \text{m}, 300 \ \text{m}, 40 \ \text{m})$ in the first simulation.
+As can be seen, the UAV flies toward the clustered region of the users, target, and BS to efficiently perform communication and sensing tasks, and then hovers at its final location.
+Moreover, to validate the robustness of the proposed algorithm, repeated simulations are carried out with the initial location of the UAV set to $(300 \ \text{m}, 0 \ \text{m}, 40 \ \text{m})$.
+The final hovering location in the second simulation is similar to that of the first simulation, further confirming the consistency and stability of the GDMDDPG algorithm.